Livingstone’S Suni hunting

 When to hunt Livingstone’S Suni?

 Suni may be hunted year round In South Africa and Zimbabwe.
 In Mozambique the season is open from April 1 to November 30.
-In Tanzania the season is from July to December.
 Suni inhabit dry riverine bush and Sand Forests, so the best months for hunting Suni are the dry months of June to October when the trees have lost some of their leaves and the foliage is not so dense.
-This not only improves visibility but lessens the chances of your bullet deflecting after taking a shot.
+The absolutely best time is August and September, when there's an abundance of fallen leaves that suni feed on.

 Jan